Rev Hap's Sermon can be viewed on video RIGHT HERE.

 Consider the words from the Collect, wherein we ask God … who declarest thy almighty power chiefly in showing mercy and pity; Mercifully grant unto us such a measure of thy grace, that we, running the way of thy commandments, may obtain thy gracious promises, and be made partakers of thy heavenly treasure; …

 Once again, this Collect is kind of a follow-on to the last few weeks’ Collects.
-First, we acknowledge God’s power which is manifested not in terror but in mercy and pity on our failures.
-We note that in God has choosing to grant kindness to us and not the punishment we truly deserve, He is showing His Almighty Power.
-This is important to note; that with all the power in and of the universe, God manifests His Power by showing infinite mercy and kindness to us, not in causing us more tears.
+First, we acknowledge God’s power which is manifested not in terror, but in mercy and pity on our failures.
+We should note God has chosen to grant kindness and mercy to us; not the punishment we truly deserve.
+In this mercy, He shows His Almighty Power.
+It is important to note; with all the power in and of the universe, God manifests His Power by showing infinite mercy and kindness to us, not in causing us more tears.
 He is far kinder to us than we could ever possibly deserve.
 He provides the ultimate example of how we should act when great power and responsibility is given to us to handle.
-Too often we act irresponsibly with said power and responsibility and given our fallen nature choose to cause misery rather than kindness.
-However if we truly are following God’s will then we must choose to be kind rather than evil, do good deeds with the help of the Holy Ghost, and resist our fallen nature.
+Like the servant of Matthew 18:23, we too often we act irresponsibly with said power and responsibility.
+Given our fallen nature we choose to cause misery rather than kindness.
+However, if we truly are following God’s will then we must choose to be kind rather than evil, and do good deeds with the help of the Holy Ghost, and resist our fallen nature.
 This leads into the Collect.

-Thus, the Collect goes on to ask His Help in following His Commandments so we might gain the good that comes from that following.
-This is a unifying theme found through ought all of the collects for a good reason.
-In order to get the good which comes from following Him we first need to follow them.
+Thus, the Collect goes on to ask His Help in following His Commandments so we might gain the good which comes from following His WIll.
+This is a unifying theme found throughout all of the collects for a good reason.
+In order to get the good which comes from following Him, we first need to follow Him.
 Following requires active action.
-And we would hope we recognize the good that comes from acting and choose to continue to act for Him as opposed to our natural tendency to go astray.
+And we would hope we recognize the good which comes from acting and choose to continue to act for Him as opposed to our natural tendency to go astray.
 Following His Commandments is a sure way to stay on the course set for us, if we follow the Scriptures and His Commandments and take them to heart.

 This is the point Saint Paul is making when he says that first he gave unto us that understanding he got directly from God as to the role of Jesus Christ.
 He recounts some of the factual information about Jesus’ time here on earth after the crucifixion, the descent into hell and the resurrection.
 He confirms the story of the Gospel as told to him.
 He notes the various witnesses, still alive or recently passed away.
 He makes the point we must propagate the Gospel so others might believe.
 To do that he infers our actions must be congruent with Scripture.
 He tells us we are saved by faith alone.